bbc/Imager.js/README.md

 ### `scrollDelay`

-An `Integer` value in milliseconds when `Imager.js` will check if a scroll has ended.
-If a scroll has stopped after this delay and the `lazyload` option is true, `Imager.js` will update the `src` attribute of the relevant images.
+An Integer value (in milliseconds) to indicate when Imager will check if a scroll has ended.
+If a scroll has stopped after this delay and the `lazyload` option is `true`, Imager will update the `src` attribute of the relevant images.

 **Default value**: `250`